Xilmi/Rotp-Fusion/README.md

 ## What's New

+to Fix: Interesting, I notice in my game that getting into a final war against rebels, your unity allies don't give you their techs, nor do you give them yours.
+I checked the code, and realized that doesn't happen when you disable tech stealing in the options.
+They can still slowly give you techs afterwards though.

+2023.12.22 (BR)
+- Added new Guardian Monster Space Sepiidae.
+  - Special Weapon = Squid Ink.
+  - Effects based on black hole: 10% to 30% chance of destroying ship.
+- Renamed Space Jellyfish to Space Cyaneidae.

+2023.12.21 (Xilmi)
+- Fixed rally from alien planets.

+2023.12.21 (BR)
+- Fixed species stat being sometime hidden under the scroll bar.
+- Fixed language font generating errors.
+- Fixed modnar races text files missing in most languages

+2023.12.20 (BR)
+- New tools to help the identification of the new monsters.
+  - Added to Base AIs.
+- Added abstract GuardianMonster class for all future Space monsters.
+  - Compatible with methods requesting full designs array.
+    - This will also allow Monster packs!
+  - Added SpaceJellyfish as GuardianMonster.
+(The same as GuardianJellyfish.)
+  - GuardianJellyfish is kept for backward compatibility.
+(Even if GuardianMonster extends SpaceMonster, the game load fail!)

+2023.12.18 (BR)
+- ShipBattleUI: Added drawSpaceMonsterButtonOverlay, similar to SpacePirates.
+- GalaxyMapPanel: added debugShowAll: to display the full map!
+- Added Guardian Monsters to orbiting ship list => Works with all AI.
+- Reduced the default Guardian monster level.

+2023.12.17 (BR)
+- Added common Monster Guardian class.
+- Fixed last known guardian issues.

+2023.12.10 (BR)
+- Fixed Submenu hover color becoming permanent.
+- Fixed ShowSpecies AI button text not being updated.
+- Fixed hover color remaining on some Galaxy setting Buttons
+- Good planets can now have a Guardian (Space Monster)
+  - Added Giant Space Jellyfish Monster Guardian

+2023.12.10 (BR)
+- New Mass Transport Auto-refill Set independently for each colony.
+  - Replace the previous global system.
+  - Option to initialyze at the panel opening to "On", "Off", or No changes.
+  - Auto-refill colony are set by Ctrl-Click on the slider.
+  - Auto-refill colony sliders are shown in a different color.
+- Cleaned TODO comments

 2023.12.10 (BR)
 - Fixed reset to Default in Galaxy setting panel badly initialyzing the player homeworld.
 - Fixed crash starting a new game after playing vanilla savegame.